Let's Encrypt Integration with Password Manager Pro

 - After configuring agent mapping, click Pending on the pending requests and click Verify.
 The challenge is verified and the certificate request is submitted to Let's Encrypt CA.

-4.2 Domain validation through DNS-01 challenge verification
+4.2 Domain Validation through DNS-01 Challenge Verification

-For DNS-01 challenge verification from Password Manager Pro,
+For DNS-01 challenge verification from PMP,

-- Switch to Let's Encrypt tab and click on the request status (Pending) corresponding to the certificate request.
+- Switch to Let's Encrypt tab and click the request status (Pending) corresponding to the certificate request.

 - You'll be directed to a window that displays the DNS challenge value and TXT record.